ibexa/documentation-user/docs/creating_content_basic.md

 Some Fields, such as *Relation* Fields (which link two Content items), or *Image* Fields require you to select a different Content item to link to.
 A *Location* Field is a point on the map.
 You can type the place name, enter its coordinates, or select it on the map.

+!!! note "Autosave"

+    To help you preserve your work, eZ Platform saves drafts of Content items automatically.
+    For more information, see [Autosave](publishing/publishing.md#autosave).

+!!! caution "Draft and autosave limitation"

+    Saving drafts and autosave are not available if you create a new Content item in a **Browse content** window, or when you create a new User.

 ### Editing Rich Text Fields